Here is a list of the essential apps you need for China. Having these apps will definitely make your trip to China go much more smoothly.

 Ok, hear me out on this one.
 The best navigation app for China is Apple Maps.
 This might come as a surprise to you.
 It was for me, and I had to re-install Apple Maps on my phone for China.

-Apple Maps pulls data from Gaode Maps, a Chinese map app, so the information is up-to-date.
-Apple Maps is in English, but the place names are also displayed in Chinese underneath – handy for (slightly) bilingual users.
+Apple Maps pulls data from Amap (Gaode Maps), a Chinese app, so the information is up-to-date.
+Apple Maps is in English, but the place names are also displayed in Chinese underneath โ handy for (slightly) bilingual users.
 Many expats in China use Apple Maps as their main means of navigation.

 Here’s my detailed guide on getting around in China.